dmolinac/blockchain-developer-bootcamp-final-project/README.md

 `0xBbc9368898422Cc9FfaBEf8ea66210D3D011512F`

 ## Directory structure
-`client`: Project's React frontend.
+- `client`: Project's React frontend.

-`contracts`: Smart contracts that are deployed in the Kovan testnet.
+- `contracts`: Smart contracts that are deployed in the Kovan testnet.

-`migrations`: Migration files for deploying contracts in contracts directory.
+- `migrations`: Migration files for deploying contracts in contracts directory.

-`scripts`: Scripts to automate some operations.
+- `scripts`: Scripts to automate some operations.

-`test`: Tests for smart contracts.
+- `test`: Tests for smart contracts.

 ## Instructions

+The development, test and deploy of the contracts and the React Dapp have been performed in Kovan testnet, mainly to be able to integrate with the Chainlink oracle.

 ### Deployment of contracts